stefanogoldoni/bbbdl/docs/source/usage/index.rst

 Syncing from a remote list file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To sync using a JSON file provided through HTTPS, you can run:
+To sync using a JSON file provided through HTTPS, run:

 .. code-block:: bash